Our research is editorially independent but we may earn a commission for purchases made through our links.

 The easternmost island in the Caribbean, Barbados hadn’t been hit by a major hurricane in over 60 years until 2021, experiencing some of the wrath from Hurricane Elsa, a Category 1 storm.
 But with a record like that, your odds are good that it won’t happen again for quite a while.
 The island nation boasts many gorgeous oceanfront hotels and picture-perfect beaches, including both white and pink stretches framed by clear azure waters, but it draws many visitors for its food and culture alone.
 The island is widely regarded as the Caribbean’s culinary capital, with everything from fresh grilled fish to fried plantain and macaroni pie.
 In October every year, the Food and Rum Festival takes over Bridgetown streets and beyond, honoring the rum tradition and featuring unique meals prepared by local and guest chefs.

 Nestled between Aruba and Bonaire near the Venezuelan coast, Curaçao isn’t likely to experience a hurricane.
-Two of the top things to do here involve going up, as in a hike to Mount Christoffel at 1,230-feet, and going down, as in diving to see one of the most famous shipwrecks in the area, the Superior Producer.
-There are 40 fabulous beaches for soaking up the sun while the colorful main town of Willemstad offers everything from museums, a floating market, and lots of unique shops to restaurants and bars that serve the island’s namesake blue liqueur made from the endemic Laraha fruit.
+Two top things to do here involve going up, as in a hike to Mount Christoffel at 1,230 feet, and going down, as in diving to see one of the most famous shipwrecks in the area, the Superior Producer.
+There are 40 fabulous beaches for soaking up the sun, while the colorful main town of Willemstad offers everything from museums to a floating market and lots of unique shops.
+Rest up in one of the island’s beautiful hotels, then check out the local restaurants and bars, which serve the island’s namesake blue liqueur made from the endemic Laraha fruit.
 With some 50 different nationalities found here, the cuisine is remarkably diverse, with French, Dutch, Brazilian, Indonesian, Japanese, and more.

-One-half of the two-island nation pair that is Trinidad and Tobago, Tobago is the place to go for those who prefer tranquility to hustle and bustle.
-You won’t find any tourist crowds here but no matter where you are, you’ll be close to everything as it’s only six miles wide, much smaller than its sister, Trinidad, though both lie just off the coast of Venezuela putting the risk for a hurricane very low.
-There are idyllic beaches and an underwater paradise for snorkeling and diving along with casual eateries for dining on authentic cuisine like curry crab and dumplings, with homemade coconut ice cream for dessert.
+One-half of the two-island nation pair that is Trinidad and Tobago, Tobago is the place to go for those who prefer tranquility to the hustle and bustle.
+You won’t find any tourist crowds here, but no matter where you are, you’ll be close to everything as it’s only six miles wide, much smaller than its sister, Trinidad, though both lie just off the coast of Venezuela, putting the risk for a hurricane very low.
+There are idyllic beaches and an underwater paradise for snorkeling and diving, along with casual eateries for dining on authentic cuisines like curry crab and dumplings, with homemade coconut ice cream for dessert.

-An unspoiled 3.5-square-mile outpost in the lower risk Grenadines, Canouan may be out of the way but it’s worth the effort to get there.
-Join a sailing excursion to island-hop or just relax on the half-mile stretch of Godahl Beach with its pristine white sands bordering serene sapphire seas.
+An unspoiled 3.5-square-mile outpost in the lower-risk Grenadines, Canouan may be out of the way, but it’s worth the effort to get there.
+Join a sailing excursion to island-hop or relax on the half-mile stretch of Godahl Beach with its pristine white sands bordering serene sapphire seas.
 Or play one of the world’s best golf courses, the Canouan Golf Club.
-No matter where you are you’re likely to spot the many tortoises that roam the island – there are several hundred.
+No matter where you are, you’re likely to spot the many tortoises that roam the island – there are several hundred.
 Not surprisingly, Canouan means “island of tortoises.”